arjenlentz/orlando/README.md

+# Orlando

-Orlando - because, what's in a name...
+Because, what's in a name...

 What's are we doing today, Brain?

-# Objective
+## Objective

 By learning from a specialised corpus of input text, we can start to predict what the next word in a sentence (for this type of text) might be.